7 Must-Try Easy Casseroles

 pinterestfacebooktwittermail

 Whether you are looking to feed a crowd or just want to make a meal that provides plenty of leftovers, casseroles are an easy way to get food on the table.
-Many of these recipes can be prepped ahead of time so all you have to do is throw the baking dish in the oven when you’re ready to eat.
+Many of these recipes can be prepped ahead of time so all you have to do is place the ingredients in the baking dish and then put it in the oven when you’re ready to eat.
 Breakfast casseroles can be especially helpful for when you are short on time in the morning.

 Breakfast Casseroles